 In his first letter to the Corinthians, Paul used the metaphor of a body made up of many members—every follower of Christ is an integral part, joined up together as one.
 And as Paul so told us, “if one member suffers, all suffer together.”

 In order for us to pray for and take action to support our brothers and sisters in North Korea, we need to understand what their lives are like as they seek to follow Jesus in a hostile place.
 Here are three things you need to know about life as a follower of Jesus in North Korea.

 North Korean Believers crave the Scriptures

 It’s difficult to imagine risking so much to worship God, especially when even the Bible itself is in short supply, let alone Bible studies, commentaries, and sermons.
 As a result, the North Korean church treasures the Scriptures the way we ought to and recognizes the Scriptures as the essential Word of life.
-But we should pray for a day when Bibles and other religious materials can be freely shared throughout North Korea.
+But we should pray for a day when Bibles and other religious materials can be free throughout North Korea.

 North Korean believers live in constant fear in all areas of their lives

 North Koreans face persecution in both the public and private sphere of their lives.
 This intrusion into their private lives includes electronic surveillance of messages and emails but does not stop there.
 North Korea has a comprehensive regime for monitoring and reporting on its subjects, called inminban.